tmtsoftware/esw/esw-services/README.md

 6. Agent `ESW.sm_machine` (For Sequence Manager)
 7. Agent service
 8. Gateway
-9. Sequence Manager (can run in simulation mode depending on the flag)
+9. Sequence Manager (in or out of simulation mode depending on the flag: sm-simulation-mode)

 ### Available options:

 For Sequence Manager:
 - `--sm-simulation-mode`: runs Sequence Manager in simulation mode.

 ###Examples
---sm-simulation-mode

 1. Start all backend services needed for engineering UI along with sequence manager
 ```bash
 sbt "esw-services/run start-eng-ui-services"